 Lower-risk short-term investments

-Government bonds are debt securities issued by governments to raise funds for various purposes, such as financing public projects, covering budget deficits, or managing national debt.
+Government bonds are debt securities issued by governments to raise funds for various purposes, making them a cornerstone of low-risk short-term investments.

-One of the primary attractions of government bonds is their low risk compared to other fixed-income securities.
+One of the primary advantages of short-term corporate bonds is their relatively low default risk.
 Since they are backed by the full faith and credit of a sovereign government, the risk of default is considered minimal, especially for bonds issued by highly creditworthy countries.

 Government bonds offer a fixed interest rate, known as the coupon rate, which is paid periodically (typically semi-annually or annually) until maturity.
 Investors receive regular interest payments throughout the bond’s life and the principal amount back at maturity, providing a predictable income stream.
 This feature makes government bonds attractive for income-oriented investors, retirees, and pension funds seeking steady cash flows.
 Moreover, government bonds are highly liquid, meaning they can be easily bought or sold in the secondary market.